Isabella Bird: Early life

 Bird was born on 15 October 1831 in Boroughbridge Hall, Yorkshire, the home of her maternal grandmother and her father's first curacy after taking orders in 1821.
-Her parents were Rev Edward Bird and his second wife, Dora Lawson (1803–1866).
-Her paternal grandparents were Lucy Wilberforce Bird and Robert Bird (cousins).
+Her parents were Rev Edward Bird (1793-1858; younger brother of the civil servant Robert Merttins Bird) and his second wife, Dora Lawson (1803–1866).
+Her paternal grandparents were cousins: Robert Bird, of Taplow, Buckinghamshire, married Lucy Wilberforce Bird, daughter of silk merchant John Bird, of Coventry; Lucy's brother, the politician William Wilberforce Bird, married Robert Bird's sister, Elizabeth.
+Lucy's mother was the aunt of the philanthropist and slavery abolitionist William Wilberforce.
+The Bird family had established the silk trade at Coventry in the late 1600s, and were themselves silk masters.

-Bird moved several times during her childhood.
+Bird lived in several places during her childhood.
 In 1832, Reverend Bird was appointed curate in Maidenhead.
 Because of her father's ill health, Bird's family moved again in 1834 to Tattenhall in Cheshire, a living presented to him by his cousin Dr John Bird Sumner, Bishop of Chester, where in the same year Bird's sister, Henrietta, was born.

 Bird was outspoken from an early age.
 When six years old, she confronted the local MP for South Cheshire, Sir Malpas de Grey Tatton Egerton, while he was campaigning, asking him "did you tell my father my sister was so pretty because you wanted his vote?"

 Edward Bird's controversial views against Sunday labour caused his congregation to dwindle, and in 1842 he requested a transfer to St. Thomas's in Birmingham.
 Here again, objections were raised, which culminated in the minister being pelted "with stones, mud, and insults".